BookingSync/sidekiq-poison-pill-remedy/README.md

 Remedy is supposed to be use like:
 `config.super_fetch!(&SidekiqPoisonPillRemedy.remedy)`

-When a job fails, the SidekiqPoisonPillRemedy captures the failure and determines whether the job should be moved to a dedicated poison_pill queue.
+When a job is considered a poison pill by Sidekiq, SidekiqPoisonPillRemedy prevents it from being moved to DeadSet and moves it to a dedicated queue to make sure the job will be processed after capturing team's attention with Sentry notification

 ## Development